rabbitmq/rabbitmq-server/deps/rabbitmq_event_exchange/README.md

 ## Installing

-There's a prebuild version for RabbitMQ 3.2.x in binary/.
+There are prebuild versions for RabbitMQ 3.2.x and 3.3.x in binary/.
 Install it as documented at http://www.rabbitmq.com/plugins.html#installing-plugins.

 Or build it...